-Anxiety sleeping next to someone might sound illogical to some people but it is a phobia related disorder.
+Anxiety about sleeping next to someone might sound illogical to some people but it is a phobia-related disorder.
 While some people suffer from anxiety from sleeping next to someone, others find it impossible to fall asleep alone.

 Ways to Treat Anxiety and Insomnia

 Now that we’ve covered the various anxiety disorders that may be fueling your insomnia, it’s time to learn how to treat insomnia due to anxiety.

 There are many methods on how to treat insomnia due to anxiety.
 This guide covers the natural remedies for insomnia and anxiety, foods that help you stay asleep, relaxation techniques for sleep anxiety, and the best antidepressants that aid sleep.
 Below are possible ways to treat anxiety and insomnia.

 Looking for a good night’s rest without having to depend on pills to do the job.
 Then try these natural remedies for insomnia and anxiety.

 1. Warm milk and honey: Are you the type of person who depends on alcohol to induce sleep?
 Well say no more, forget the alcoholic method that’ll leave you waking up with a hangover, try a warm cup of milk and honey today.